tonymaas@gmail.com

 The Carrier of No

-We tame nature by our intellect not conquer it, the sciences of the mind will not repel the chaotic forces of nature.
-At the core of Man lies internal forces at war, that between rationality and chaos; a front between fictional, poetic play and analytic discourse, pulling at the reigns of social order and challenging status.
+We tame nature by our intellect it yet do not conquer it, the sciences of the mind will not repel the chaotic forces of nature.
+At the core of Man lies internal forces at war between that of rationality and chaos; a front between fictional, poetic play and analytic discourse, pulling at the reigns of social order and challenging status.
+It is a documentary of narrative, seeking a value of truth behind language, though aware any truth is itself a construct of falsity, a layering of disbelief.

 'Words fly away; the written letter remains.
 Sound is absence, beguiling; out of sight, out of reach.
 What made the sound?
 Who is there?
 Sound is void, fear and wonder.
 Listening, as if to the dead, like a medium who deals only in history and what is lost, the ear attunes itself to distant signals, eavesdropping on ghosts and their chatter.
 Unable to write a solid history, the listener accedes to the slippage of time.'